Olsi Baze

 As a board member of Albanian human rights group, he participated in the elaboration of the project low on defending the children's rights specially the cases war victims.
 One of his major fights was the introduction on the Lustration Law, with the team of five personalities, in the national parliament.
-The Lustration Law claimed the clanking of public administration of people who has committed crimes during the communist regime.
+The Lustration Law claimed the clanking of public administration of people who has committed crimes during the socialist regime.